PhenixCollaboration/web/_about/site.md

 layout: newbase
 name: site
 ---
-{% capture howto_page_url %}{% include navigation/findpage.md folder=site.about name='howto' %}{% endcapture %}

 {% include layouts/find_title.md name=page.name %}

 This website is under active development.
 If you are able and willing to contribute, your help will be greatly appreciated!
 There are a variety of work items for almost any skill level and area of expertise.
-Should you need to add or modify content on this site or some parts of its layout you will find the ['how-to' page]({{ howto_page_url }}) useful.
+Should you need to add or modify content on this site or some parts of its layout you will find the {% include navigation/pagelink.md folder=site.about name='howto' tag='"how-to" page' %} useful.

 Please take a look at the following list and let us know if you can help: